mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 be problematic if the source address is used by the target server as an identifier.

-If the Conn-ID header is provided the MASQUE server should use that field as an connection identifier together with source and destination address, as a 3-tuple.
+If the Conn-ID header is provided, the MASQUE server should use that field as an connection identifier together with source and destination address, as a 3-tuple.
 In this case it is recommended to use a stable IP address for each client, while the same IP address might still be used for multiple clients, if